 Parents are invited to attend specific events during the year.
-During the course of the year, parents of children in Nursery and Reception are invited to attend a Harvest Thanksgiving Service, a Christmas Service and an Easter Service together with a Year Group Assembly and Sports Day in the Trinity Term.
+During the course of the year, parents of children in Nursery and Reception are invited to attend a Harvest Thanksgiving Service and a Christmas Service/Performance together with Sports Day in the Trinity Term.